[I was in charge of London's defense works which is why I know so much about Medieval English weapons.]

 Lord Burghley was keener than Elizabeth on taking robust action with Scotland, and on having allegedly dispatched Mary Queen of Scots' death warrant without Elizabeth's express command, was excluded from court for some time.
 Many believe, however, that Elizabeth simply couldn't handle her own complicity in the death of another monarch.
 PBS

 what gives?
 Queen Elizabeth was terrified of the Scots for the simple

 reason that they were as gullible as hell.
 They would get told one

-was the cause of all their problems and they would all go off the deep
+was the cause of all their problems (or the solution to all their problems) and they would all go off the deep

-end to murder that one person.
+end to assault that one person (or exalt them).
 As far as I knew it would only

 happen if they only got one person in their sights.
 If two or more

-people were thought to be the problem they were totally helpless.
+people were thought to be the problem (or the solution) they were totally helpless.
 That

 is the history

 of the Scots (400 years ago).
-At least once a year they would get a
+At least once every year they would get a

 priest that they would proclaim as being the savior of the world and it